nejdetkadir/followability/README.md

           already_blocked: '%{klass} already blocked'
           not_blocked_for_blocking: 'You can not unblock to %{klass} because was not blocked'
       follow:
+        unfollow:
+          myself: 'You can not run this action for yourself'
+          empty_relation: 'You can not unfollow to %{klass} because was not followed'
         decline_follow_request_of:
           myself: 'You can not run this action for yourself'
           empty_relation: 'You can not decline follow request of %{klass} because was not sent'